rsta2/circle/README.md

 * USB device class (basic device initialization)
 * USB hub driver (dectects and enables the supported devices)
 * Driver for the on-board Ethernet device (receiving and transmitting frames)
+* Driver for USB mass storage devices (bulk only, read and write)

 Building
 --------